Technologies Poised to Disrupt the Financial Services IndustryBy Andrew Godsmark, Product Head Ascent NETSOL Europe on 30-11--0001

 As these disparate yet complementing technologies take hold and develop into an ecosystem for the finance world, financial institutions and financial technology companies will be inundated with opportunities and possibilities, some of which this paper has attempted to allude to.
 The focus of financial services will be all about real time service delivery, convenience, personalised interaction and remote operations.

 An overwhelming number of millennials feel that the banking and finance industry is outdated and are not satisfied with the exchange system and the way money is managed.
 They also feel that the disruption in this industry will be bottom up and will actually come from outside the industry, with some tech start-up coming up with a product/system that will set the ball rolling on the revolution.
 While industry giants are slow to realise and adapt, different financial technologies are already incrementally changing the industry for the better putting this unique and gradual industry revolution in motion.

-Written by Andrew Godsmark, Product Head Ascent NETSOL Europe
+Andrew Godsmark, Product Head Ascent NETSOL Europe

 View our collection of material and relevant resources pertaining to the global finance and leasing industry.
 Download Infographics, Profiles, Videos and Whitepapers.Explore